zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 the option of enabling searches using a thesaurus.
 The retrieval system is available on the site <http://www.socialpolicy.ru>.
 We highly encourage all interested researchers to try the opened opportunity.
-Welcome to the new archive!\"
+Welcome to the new archive!"

 ### [Switzerland]{style="text-transform:uppercase"}

 [SIDOS]{.underline}

-Reto Hadorn writes: \"From the point of view of SIDOS, I see\
-especially the interest of mentioning the European collaborations:
+Reto Hadorn writes: "From the point of view of SIDOS, I see especially the interest of mentioning the European collaborations:

--   the Cessda DDI group \[CDG -- see above\], which makes some progress in defining a common standard for the new IDC \[integrated data catalogue\]
+-   the Cessda DDI group [CDG -- see above], which makes some progress in defining a common standard for the new IDC [integrated data catalogue]
--   the metadata management group \[MMG -- see above\] which does on the informal level of information exchange what the MetaDater project will develop in a more formal setting\"
+-   the metadata management group [MMG -- see above] which does on the informal level of information exchange what the MetaDater project will develop in a more formal setting"

 ### [United Kingdom]{style="text-transform:uppercase"}